-The place of the procurement system as a medium for implementation of policies or organisational strategy was brought to the fore in the statement credited to Andrew Smith, former Secretary to the Treasury (Erridge, 2007), wherein he stated that 'good procurement is essential to the success of the government's programmes; it provides the link between policy and delivery'.
+The place of the procurement system as a medium for implementation of policies or organisational strategy was brought to the fore in the statement credited to Andrew Smith, former Secretary to the Treasury (Erridge, 2007) wherein he stated that; "Good procurement is essential to the success of the government's programmes; it provides the link between policy and delivery".

 This statement accentuates the centrality of procurement systems in the implementation of strategic objectives such as SV.
 According to Hill and Hupe (2009), procurement systems have to be effectively governed for successful implementation.
-For this to happen, a thorough understanding of the procurement system's multi-process, multi-actor, inter-organisational and multi-layered characteristics is necessary.
+For this to happen, a thorough understanding of its multi-process, multi-actor, inter-organisational and multi-layered characteristics is necessary.
 Furthermore, the roles of the various actors within such inter-organisational contexts should be understudied.
-This is particularly so as it pertains to the relationships between ICOs and their supply chains within the infrastructure delivery system (IDS).
-Such understanding is expected to lead towards the development of an in-depth knowledge of the capabilities of the procurement system's components in enhanced SV implementation performance.
+This is particularly so as it pertains to the relationships between ICOs and their supply chains within the Infrastructure Delivery System (IDS).
+Such understanding is expected to lead towards the development of an in-depth knowledge on capabilities of the procurement system's components in enhanced SV implementation performance.
 Also, it allows for the introduction of new measures aimed at optimising these established capabilities to achieve successful implementation.